UnseenWizzard/git_training/README.md

 So in our original simplified view, we'd assume that after the `rebase` the _0cfc1d2_ commit doesn't point to the common ancestor anymore in it's history, but points to the head of master.
 In fact the _0cfc1d2_ commit is gone, and the `add_patrick` branch starts with a new _0ccaba8_ commit, that has the latest commit of _master_ as its ancestor.
 We made it look, like our `add_patrick` was based on the current _master_ not an older version of it, but in doing so we re-wrote the history of the branch.
-At the end of this tutorial we'll learn a bit more about re-writting history and when it's approriate and inapproriate to do so.
+At the end of this tutorial we'll learn a bit more about re-writing history and when it's appropriate and inappropriate to do so.

 ![History after rebase](img/rebase.png)